 A more likely scenario was laid out by Goldman Sachs, the erstwhile home of Mnuchin and Trump chief economic advisor Gary Cohn.
 Goldman has estimated corporations will use half of any money repatriated to the U.S. under tax reform to do the exact same thing they’ve been doing in our increasingly financialized economy: herd the money to shareholders through a) dividends and b) economically useless but price-lifting stock buyback schemes.
 The richest 10 percent of Americans own about 80 percent of the stock market.
 A corporate tax cut, perhaps an individual tax cut that would overwhelmingly benefit the wealthy, and increased shareholder value!
+Even though the growth of alternative markets like cryptocurrency and technology like The News Spy im Test means more people can make money through investing, it will not reduce the gap between the rich and poor in America.
 That’s tax “reform” you can believe in.
 If you’re in the top 10 percent.

 Meantime, as for repatriated money not spent to enrich shareholders, yes, some would be spent on investment and R&D, according to Mnuchin and Cohn’s former Goldman Sachs colleagues.
 But a fair portion would also be spent on mergers and acquisitions, which in our new monopolistic age are more likely to hurt the public good than help it